C: Connections.

 Just talking about cruises unwound W and made him such a great airplane seat mate.
 Regaling me with ship stories and tips made him forget about schedule anxiety, and it softened that meticulous streak.
 It's just all about finding what people are interested in, I guess.

 During my week at sea, I never ran into W and Y. On our next-t0-last day, our cabin phone rang.
 It was W, offering to buy us a drink in one of the ship’s bars.
 My sister-in-law and I took him up on it.
-This couple was so relaxed (of course, they admitted to having several drinks before we got there, which could have helped).

 W was just eager as could be to know if my cruise experience had lived up to his predictions.
 He was ecstatic to know that it had and wanted badly for me to right then go and begin arranging my next voyage because they give you “such good deals” when you book ahead from the ship.
 I declined, knowing that my budget would require some extensive planning before I could manage that.